-Consumer NVMe SSDs are generally not recommended due to the lower endurance, and they often employ caching algorithms to faster media (SLC, or single level cell) for great bursty performance.
-They do not perform well under heavy workload sustained IO.
-There are very high performance consumer NVMe SSDs that will offer great plotting performance, but the lower rated endurance in TBW will result in a faster wearout.
+Consumer NVMe SSDs are generally not recommended due to their lower endurance, and they often employ caching algorithms to faster media (SLC, or single level cell) for great bursty performance.
+They do not perform well under heavy workload sustained I/O. There are very high performance consumer NVMe SSDs that will offer great plotting performance, but the lower rated endurance in TBW will result in a faster wearout.

 Here are some endurance examples.